 - Cruzain is the recombinant form of cruzipain which is present in the parasite T.cruzi which helps in the differentiation of cells, invasion of cells, multiplication of cells and immune evasion.
 The protein cruzain with the PDB ID : 3KKU and the active site can be Cys25, Gly66, Asp161, Gly65.

-- 29 bromodomains are known to engage in the regulation of gene expression of Trypanosoma species, according to several studies published in the literature based on the genetic study of common pathogenic protozoans.
+- 29 bromodomains are known to engage in the regulation of gene expression in Trypanosoma species, according to several studies published in the literature based on the genetic study of common pathogenic protozoans.
 So, the other target used in the study is BromoDomain Factor2 with the PDB ID : 6NIM and active sites are Asn86, Try43, and Met30.

 In order to get a refined protein, we have used the tool BioIn from the PRinS3 (Prescience in silico Solution Suite) application and selected the ligands or small molecules using the Maybridge library from Thermofisher Scientific.
-The High Throughput Virtual Screening of these small molecules was done in order to get the best possible ligands using the tool X-HTVS, analysis of the interactions with molecular dynamics simulations was also performed using the tool X-ESS; all these processes were carried out to find out the best possible hits as potential drugs for the Chagas Disease treatment.
+The High Throughput Virtual Screening of these small molecules was done in order to get the best possible ligands using the tool X-HTVS, analysis of these interactions with molecular dynamics simulations was also performed using the tool X-ESS; all these processes were carried out to find out theerac best possible hits as potential drugs for the Chagas Disease treatment.
 We aimed to focus on the best possible interactions between the targets and the compounds that we can acquire from these chosen compounds and can move ahead with these interactions for further studies.